 In addition, he also added that Mr Tan Kin Lian, ex-CEO of NTUC Income admitting “ALL ILPs are bad”.
 Sound sobering but just how bad are investment-linked insurance policies?
 Personally for me, I had been approached by many insurance agents to buy ILPs before but I had never buy one because I don’t really understand the mechanics of such products.
 Brendan patiently explained to me how ILPs work.

 Traditional life policies pool premiums from policy holders and injected the fund to a fund manager who will then invest in a portfolio of stocks and bonds.
 Expenses and claims are then deducted before the profits are distributed to holders in the form of declared bonuses.
-Typical, the credit rating for the industry is $1 per $1000 sum insured, plus 1% per year.
+Usually, the credit rating for the industry is $1 per $1000 sum insured, plus 1% per year.
 Once declared, the bonuses cannot be reversed and hence over time, the cash value will gradually build up.

 Subscribe to Blog via Email